tommy-mor/wiki-1/content/posts/sieve.md

     including a bookmarking system that automatically determines the type of content that was bookmarks and places it in the appropriate place on the user's feed.

+## Productization {#productization}

+I believe this project to be a viable product.

+The open-source version will be provided entirely for free, and will provide the Sieve engine.
+No user accounts, following, liking, etc. will be involved with this draft (federation might be cool in the far future but it's by no means necessary).
+However, people will be able to try out and use the service on an individual basis by hosting it themselves.

+The commercial features:

+-   Views should be plugins.
+They can be associated with a specific type of content and will display that content in a manner best fit for it.
+-   Users should be able to make their own accounts and start their own inspiration engines for a fee or with advertisements interspersing their content.
+-   Users should be able to follow other users.
+Following other users adds posts those users have saved to their own feeds; these posts then show that they came through those users.
+This is as far as the social interaction on this platform will go.
+-   External platforms should be added and supported; i.e. Instagram RSS feeds through Bibliogram.
+The aggregation of external platforms is huge for external users to hop on and start focusing on this platform.